nonprofit-intake/data_sharing_demo/README.md

 # Family Promise of Spokane Data Sharing API
 ## Project Overview
-Problem: What happened to local utilities customers that fell behind on payments prior to ceasing to be customers?
-Many become homeless.
-How do we use our resources to prevent future homelessness?
+What happens to local utilities customers that fell behind on payments prior to ceasing to be customers?
+How can we use our resources to prevent future homelessness?

-Solution: An API that uses unique identifiers to determine whether an ex-customer began receiving services from service providers assisting people experiencing homelessness.
+Our Solution: Design an API that uses unique identifiers to determine whether an ex-customer began receiving services from service providers assisting people experiencing homelessness.

 ## Tech Stack
 Services: AWS, Docker, Jupyter Notebooks, Postman

 Languages: Python, SQL

 Backend: AWS API Gateway, AWS Lambda, ElephantSQL

 ## Getting Started